anthony-aylward/chipseqpeaks/README.md

 # chipseqpeaks

-A wrapper for MACS2 that abstracts out some things and makes it easier to use
+A wrapper for MACS2 that abstracts out some things and makes it easier to use.
+Thanks due to Joshua Chiou for inspiration and contributions.

 ## Installation